Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 Example 3b: Biden var varaforseti Obama**s**.

 ## 7. Using adjectives instead of adverbs
-This mistake is common for English natives who try to directly translate from English.
+This mistake is common among native English speakers who try to translate directly from English.

 English is more flexible when it comes to using adjectives as adverbs.
 Consider the following sentence: "I did good on the test."
-This sentence is natural in English, but its direct Icelandic translation would be plainly incorrect.
+This sentence is natural in English, but its direct translation into Icelandic would be plainly incorrect.

 <font color="red">
 Example: Mér gekk **gott** í prófinu.